termux/x11-packages/CONTRIBUTING.md

 This article will describe all recommendations and things that you should know to get started.

+Common rules for everything:

+1. Do not open issues about packages from other repositories. *They are a spam.*
+2. Do not open issues about packages if your Termux installation is outdated. *User-generated errors are spam too.*
+3. Do not open issues if you messed up with your configuration files. *Same as above, user errors are spam.*
+4. Do not open issues to gather knowledge about specific package. *Those questions are considered as a spam.
+Nowadays Internet has answers for everything.
+Just search for them.*
+5. Do not request things that are not portable, have compilcated implementation or just "customizations".

 ## Bug reports

 Porting packages to such non-standard platform like Termux may lead to various bugs.
 Typical signs that you encountered a bug are messages like "segmentation fault", freezes, attempts to access non-existent files, etc.